korzhyk/OpenCore-Maximus-X-Code/README.md

 *macOS Supported:* **10.14+**

-*Mojave nVidia webdriver not avaliable yet :cry:* :idea: But you can use a High Sierra, why not?
 This is light configuration to run macOS smoothly.
 I didn't get any kernel panics science after macOS install.
 This config is base on [OpenCore Vanilla Desktop Guide][10].

 ## Hardware configuration